nickbrandt/GitLab/doc/development/usage_ping/index.md

 ### 3. Deprecate a metric

 If a metric is obsolete and you no longer use it, you can mark it as deprecated.

+For example of metric deprecation process take a look at this [example merge request](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/59899)

 To deprecate a metric:

 1. Check the following YAML files and verify the metric is not used in an aggregate: